DHTMLX/gantt-docs/data/desktop/quick_info.md

 QuickInfo object
 ----------------------

-The default behavior of the **quick_info.js** extension implies that the popup will appear over a selected task automatically.
+The default behavior of the **Quick Info** extension implies that the popup will appear over a selected task automatically.

 Starting from v7.0, the functionality of the Quick Info is extended; the [gantt.ext.quickInfo](desktop/quickinfo_ext.md) object, that provides methods for control of the popup manually, is added.